|Sherwood Foresters (Notts and Derby Regiment)||200903|

 Photos courtesy Wendy Baird

 Job Henry Redfern – better known as Harry – was born at Carsington in Derbyshire on 29 February 1899.
-He was the older of two sons born to Herbert Redfern and Eliza Petts.
 Part of Harry's childhood was spent at Handley Wood, near Shottle, where the Redfern family had long farming associations.
-By the time of the First World War the family was living at Whatstandwell, on the outskirts of the parish of Crich.
+By the time of the First World War the family was living at Whatstandwell.
 Harry's father lived at Thurlow Booth for a number of years.

-‘Harry’ was the name used on his 1920 marriage registration, so it is likely that this was the name entered on army papers, as no military records can be located of a ‘Job Henry Redfern’.
-The most likely entry in the British Army WW1 Medal Rolls Index Cards is for a Harry Redfern of the Sherwood Foresters, with a rank of Lance Corporal and a regimental number of 200903.
+The WW1 Medal Rolls Index Cards records a Harry Redfern of the Sherwood Foresters, with a rank of Lance Corporal and a regimental number of 200903.
 There appears to be no medal entitlement, though it does state that this man was awarded the Silver War Badge (SWB) for having been honourably discharged due to wounds or sickness.
 The records for the SWB state that he enlisted on 29 October 1914, and was discharged from service on 26 September 1918.
-This states that he didn’t serve abroad, and the date of enlistment means that he volunteered at fifteen years of age.
+It records that he didn’t serve abroad, and the date of enlistment means that he volunteered at fifteen years of age.

 After his discharge from the army, Harry became connected with the stage, and from 1919 until 1933 he variously worked as property master, stage carpenter, and stage manager.
 In 1920 he was married at Manchester to a dancer from Scotland named Maisie Patterson.
-Settling in Derbyshire, they had two sons.
-Harry acquired the tenancy of the Cross Keys Inn at Holbrook in November 1933, though vacated the property less than a year later.
-Moving to live in Derby, he subsequently acquired the tenancy of four clubs in Derby during 1934-35, before finding employment locally as a machine hand, and later as a crane driver.
+Harry became the landlord of the Cross Keys Inn at Holbrook in November 1933, though left less than a year later.
+Moving to live in Derby, he subsequently acquired the tenancy of four clubs in Derby during 1934–35, before finding employment locally as a machine hand, and later as a crane driver.

 Harry Redfern passed away at Derby in 1972, aged seventy-three years.